-When you’re launching a label, there are so many options and details that it can overwhelm even the most savvy designer.
-One of the questions you may be asking is, “Should I sell my fashion brand wholesale or direct-to-consumer?”
+When you’re starting a clothling line, there are so many options and details that it can overwhelm even the most savvy designer.
+One of the questions you may be asking is, “Should I sell my clothing line wholesale or direct-to-consumer?”

 On this episode of the Successful Fashion Designer podcast, you’ll hear from Ellie Mae Waters, founder and creative director of slow fashion brand Ellie Mae Studios.
 Through trial and error, Ellie Mae found that direct-to-consumer, small-batch, slow fashion was the best model to get her designs into the hands of both celebrities like Mila Kunis and everyday women who want modern staples made to last a lifetime.

 Born in Toronto and bred in LA and London, Ellie Mae Waters designs pieces that embody the music and free spirit of the cultures that molded her.
 Paired with her hand-curated selection of vintage items, she’s created a full line of pieces meant to be unique to the individual and last a lifetime.

 Celebrities like Gigi and Bella Hadid, Alessandra Ambrosio, and Mila Kunis love the exclusivity of Ellie Mae’s small-batch production, making Ellie Mae designs personal wardrobe staples.

 Ellie has found the slow fashion model better suited to the brand she set out to create.
 It allows her the creative incubation time she needs to craft truly timeless, unique pieces, and a sustainable production model she’s proud of.
 Her beautiful, one-of-a-few pieces (only up to 50 units per style) evoke nostalgia, and women hinge their entire wardrobes around her pieces.

 But like with any brand, success didn’t come overnight!